another2020githubuser/pi2fa-mvp/README.md

 1. The software is running and the Pi is waiting for an SMS.  <br />
 ![Screenshot](waiting.png)

-2. An SMS (or two) comes in it is displayed
+2. An SMS (or two) comes in and they are displayed is a scrolling list.

 ![Screenshot](with-messages.png)

-The Pi3B is headless and I'm accessing it over VNC.
+For this demo, the Pi3B is headless and I'm accessing it over VNC.
+I also have it working on the official Raspberry Pi Touch Screen.

 I built this for myself and I've been really happy with it.
 I want to know if enough people are interested for me to commercialize it.
 To cover my costs, I will eventually charge a small monthly subscription fee or upcharge the twilio usage.
 I am not looking to get rich here, just to provide a needed service.